Skip to main content

 What is carbon monoxide poisoning?

-Carbon monoxide competes with oxygen to be carried around the body in our red blood cells.
-The trouble is, it's hundreds of times more efficient than oxygen at attaching to the cells.
-That means that even small amounts can deprive our bodies of vital oxygen.
+When carbon monoxide is present, it competes with oxygen to be carried around the body in our red blood cells.
+However, because it's much more efficient than oxygen at attaching to the cells, even small amounts can deprive our bodies of vital oxygen.
 In severe cases, it can cause irreversible brain damage by starving the brain of oxygen.

-Carbon monoxide is produced when fuels (gas, coal, charcoal, wood, oil) don't combust fully.
-That means that poorly fitted or unserviced cookers, boilers and gas fires are the main sources.
-In summer, barbecues used in enclosed spaces (even if they seem to have gone out) are a major hazard.
+• Carbon monoxide is produced when fuels (gas, coal, charcoal, wood, oil) don't combust fully.
+Poorly fitted or un-serviced cookers, boilers and gas fires are the main sources.

 Continue reading below